-Wells, Somerset Travel Guide
+Wells, Somerset City

-City City in England, known for its cathedral
+City in England, known for its cathedral

 Stone lanes funnel toward Wells Cathedral and the moated Bishop's Palace; markets and tearooms occupy the compact centre.
 The Mendip Hills and Cheddar Gorge lie a short drive away for walkers and caving.

-Why Visit Wells, Somerset? #
+Why Visit Wells, Somerset?#

 This tiny cathedral city is prized for its medieval core and contemplative charm, starting with the soaring Gothic vaults of Wells Cathedral and the moat-ringed Bishop’s Palace.
 Walk Vicar’s Close to see one of Europe’s oldest complete streets of medieval houses, then enjoy independent shops and local cafés around the Market Place.
 Proximity to the Mendip Hills invites short countryside escapes, while Georgian facades and market traditions give the place an intimate, historic character.

-Top Things to Do in Wells, Somerset
+Best Things to Do in Wells, Somerset#

-All Attractions ›- Wells Cathedral - Medieval cathedral with an ornate west front, medieval clock, and atmospheric interior.
+Wells Cathedral - Medieval cathedral with an ornate west front, medieval clock, and atmospheric interior.

-- The Bishop's Palace and Gardens - Moated palace with historic rooms and tranquil medieval gardens beside the cathedral.
+The Bishop’s Palace and Gardens - Moated palace with historic rooms and tranquil medieval gardens beside the cathedral.

-- Vicars' Close - Narrow, cobbled medieval street claimed among the oldest continuously inhabited residential streets.
+Vicars’ Close - Narrow, cobbled medieval street claimed among the oldest continuously inhabited residential streets.

-- Wells Market Place - Historic market square with independent shops, street food stalls, and local produce.
+Wells Market Place - Historic market square with independent shops, street food stalls, and local produce.

-- Wells and Mendip Museum - Compact local museum featuring archaeological finds and displays on regional social history.
+Wells and Mendip Museum - Compact local museum featuring archaeological finds and displays on regional social history.

-- St. Cuthbert's or Wearyall Hill viewpoint - Short walks providing panoramic town views and peaceful picnic spots away from main attractions.
+St. Cuthbert’s or Wearyall Hill viewpoint - Short walks providing panoramic town views and peaceful picnic spots away from main attractions.

-- Cheddar Gorge - Spectacular limestone gorge with caves and walking routes about forty minutes' drive away.
+Cheddar Gorge - Spectacular limestone gorge with caves and walking routes about forty minutes’ drive away.

-- Bath - Georgian architecture, Roman baths, and museums reachable within an easy day trip by road.
+Bath - Georgian architecture, Roman baths, and museums reachable within an easy day trip by road.

-Best Time to Visit Wells, Somerset #
+Best Time to Visit Wells, Somerset#

 Wells is nicest between late spring and early autumn when days are mild and pleasant for exploring the cathedral and nearby Mendip Hills.
 Winters are damp and quiet.